 - School of Nursing

-To find out more or discuss your ideas contact Jen Ridding, Learning & Engagement Manager, at firstname.lastname@example.org
+To find out more or discuss your ideas contact Jen Ridding, Head of Public Engagement, at firstname.lastname@example.org

 We co-ordinate opportunities and projects that provide essential extra-curricular experiences for students during their time here at the University.

 - Students can volunteer at the Barber in a range of departments.
 Click here to find out more.

 - We offer six internships a year to recent graduate.
 Click here to find out more.

 - We can also support work placements on request.